PipHoward/data-sharing-soe/_episodes/external-lesson_2.md

 keypoints:
   - There are several common reasons for sharing data, including verification of results and further analysis.
-  - Generally, if you can share data, do.
   - Sharing data has time and money costs - who is paying them?
 is-break: null
 ukrn_wb_rules: []